jmarckel/get-er-done/README.md

 <span id="api-auth"></span>
 ### GetErDone API Authentication and Authorization<a href="#geterdone-api-authentication-and-authorization" class="headerlink" title="Permalink to this headline">¶</a>

-The **GetErDone API** provides REST access to the To-Do lists owned by the the users of various applications.
+The **GetErDone-API** provides REST access to the To-Do lists owned by the the users of various applications.

 A primary goal of the API is to make sure that To-Do list tasks are only accessed by the users that own them.
 This goal can be met using concepts of Authentication - the user has provided valid credentials, and Authorization - the user is provisioned for a valid set of activities.
 To meet this end, the API uses services provided by Auth0.